AnHoang97/Transcriber-Bot/docs/Prerequisites.md

 # Prerequisites

+You will need `docker` in order to run the bot.
 ## 1. Telegram Token

 Create a new bot by talking to [Bot Father](https://t.me/botfather) and remenber your authorization token.
 This is described in more detail [here](https://core.telegram.org/bots#6-botfather).